LEARNAcademy/syllabus/tools_and_resources/assessments.md

 ## Overview
 - Procedure for obtaining and submitting weekly assessments
 - Assessment is accessed through GitHub Classroom
-- Assessment is cloned to a local or AWS environment
+- Assessment is cloned to a local (your machine/local text editor) or AWS Cloud9 environment
 - Assessment is submitted as a **pull request**
 - Assessments will be valuable to you as reference and interview question prep